Weird and wonderful ways to record your time abroad

 I know the year abroad isn&39;t all about travelling - it&39;s about getting to know a culture really well - but living abroad also ignites a passion for adventure.
 As your independence grows, you find yourself making the most of weekends and visiting year abroad friends in other countries.
 The scratch map is a way to document your transition from homebody to &39;global graduate&39; and beyond...

 If you&39;re feeling extreme, your year abroad is an excellent opportunity to start colouring in your "Been there!" map of the world :)

 You could always go for a two-week map of the world one though, from a company like InkBox :)

 It could be a music video, it could be composed of selfies from around the world (see below) or dancing like "Where the Hell is Matt?" or a song like this one about Language Assistants - whatever it is, you NEED to make one.
 And send us the link :)

 15. Print your favourite photographs as magnets and polaroid prints

 You can do such FUN things with amazing prints from Cheerz!
-(Here's a lovely £4 off voucher code: LIZJ0T) Try stringing up an empty frame and pegging them across (below, left), or sticking them on luggage labels and pinning them up (below, right).
-OR - wait for it - you could make BUNTING by tying lots of the luggage labels together - one string from one knotted with one string from another like this: VVVVV Genius.
-Couldn't find a picture of that because we totally MADE IT UP!
+(Here&39;s a lovely £4 off voucher code: LIZJ0T) Try stringing up an empty frame and pegging them across (below, left), or sticking them on luggage labels and pinning them up (below, right).
+OR - wait for it - you could make BUNTING by tying lots of the luggage labels together - one string from one knotted with one string from another.
+Genius.
+Couldn&39;t find a picture of that because we totally MADE IT UP!
 So innovative right now.
 Go to cheerz.com :)